 "There is a greater potential for harmful interactions or duplicates to occur when using different pharmacies.
-By having everything filled in one place, it's more likely that errors will be caught," says Shannon Raschke, senior clinical pharmacist at Wellmark.
+By having everything filled in one place, it's more likely that errors will be caught," says Shannon Raschke, director of pharmacy clinical programs at Wellmark Blue Cross and Blue Shield.
 "For instance, a pharmacist might note that you are taking two medications that don't work well together, or that it's time to stop taking another medication," she continues.

 A pharmacy home helps you develop a relationship with your pharmacist

-You already know that having a relationship with your personal doctor is important.
+You already know that having a relationship with your primary care provider (PCP) is important.
 A relationship with your pharmacist is important, too.
 Plus, you probably see your pharmacist a lot more often than you do your doctor.

 Talking to your pharmacist regularly can help you:

 - Understand the best way to store and take medications.

 - Be aware of possible side effects and what foods, drinks or activities should be avoided while taking the medication.